 Akhila Ramnarayan is a writer, scholar, theatre actor, and singer-songwriter based in Chennai, India.
-She trained reluctantly from the age of 3 in Carnatic vocals with her mother and a whole slew of distinguished gurus who gave up in despair as she found ingenious ways to dodge lessons.
-Akhila went on to study, research, and teach literature in Columbus, Ohio, where she sang in five different indie bands over 15 years before she came back home to work in the performing arts and academia.
-She is Chair of the Division of Literature and the Arts at Krea University, Executive Director of Chennai-based theatre group JustUs Repertory, and a co-founder of performing arts centre Sahrdaya Foundation.
+She trained reluctantly from the age of 3 in Carnatic vocals with her mother and a slew of distinguished and hapless gurus who gave up in despair as she found ingenious ways to dodge lessons.
+Akhila went on to study, research, and teach literature for 15 years in Columbus, Ohio, where she sang in five different indie bands before she came back home to work in the performing arts and academia.
+In addition to creative pursuits, she is a professor of literature and Director of Undergraduate Education at Sai University, and serves as Executive Director of Chennai-based theatre group JustUs Repertory.

 A multi-faceted, multi-genre musician, Vedanth Bharadwaj specialises in singing and playing the songs of saint poets from the bhakti and Sufi traditions.
 Vedanth has formally learnt Carnatic, Hindustani and western classical music and is currently a disciple of maestro Ramamoorthy Rao.
 In addition to composing music for dance/theatre productions, feature films, advertisements, documentaries, and music albums, Vedanth is the co-director of Nalandaway's Chennai Children's Choir (featuring young talent from economically disadvantaged backgrounds), which represented India at the 2018 Serenade Chorale Festival at the Kennedy Center in Washington DC.